 Entries are judged based on their adherence to the steps and principles of the Scientific Method.
 The contest requires a poster, final written report, and oral presentation and interview.
 Intermediate and senior age divisions are judged separately.
 In Round 1, winners are announced for each contest category and age division.
 The scoring rubric for Round 1 is provided on pages 13-14 of this document.
-First place winners in each category and age division will compete in Round 2 to determine overall placement.
+First place winners in each category (plus 1 wild card) will compete in Round 2 to determine overall placement in each age division.
 Round 2 contestants will present their posters in front of other contestants, audience members, and a panel of judges.
 Only part 3 of the scoring rubric "Oral Presentation and Interview" is used to select overall winners for each age division.
-Round 2 finalists will be announced and will walk the stage at Roundup assembly to receive final placement and awards.
+Round 2 finalists will be announced during Roundup assembly to receive final placement and awards.